Dr. Greene’s take on adolescence…

 These changes are reflected in the changing role of the pediatrician.
 Starting in middle school, I begin asking the parents to step outside the room for a portion of each visit, to give the student, my patient, a chance to talk or ask questions confidentially.
 Meanwhile I ask some questions of my own: about school, friends, moods, smoking, sexual activity, etc. Being excluded from this conversation sometimes makes parents feel uncomfortable.

 I see parents as vitally important to their children’s well-being, and encourage teens to communicate with them.
 Most teens I see only every year or two.
-So I offer some thoughts to parents on how to navigate these wonderful, tumultuous years.
+So I offer some thoughts to parents on how to navigate these wonderful, tumultuous years of adolescence.
 I have four kids of my own, ranging in ages now between 12 and 21.

 - Build a communication bridge with each child.
 Quietly develop an interest in some topic that your child is passionate about, learn the details, and keep up with what is new.
 Choose something that you can both relax and enjoy talking about, even in times of stress.
 Keep that topic free from any argument or nagging – a safe zone.
 And build a setting for conversation into the routine – family breakfast or family dinner can be a great conversation anchor.
 If you haven’t learned to be an agile texter, it’s a good time to start.